 |File is approved or rejected||30 to 120 days|

 If you're running past 120 days, it's possible that the listing agent or a third-party negotiator is not on the ball and is lax about calling the bank.
-Calling the bank often means waiting on hold for anywhere from 10 minutes to an hour or longer—not something anyone would look forward to.
+Calling the bank often means waiting on hold for anywhere from 10 minutes to an hour or longer—not something anyone would look forward to multiple times.

-An especially lengthy short sale period can also mean that the bank has internal problems, a staff shortage, or that it's lost the file a few times, prompting the listing agent to resend the package over and over again.
-An extended delay can also mean that the appraisal is substantially higher than your offer and the listing agent is building a case for a new appraiser.
+An especially lengthy short sale period can also mean that the bank has internal problems, a staff shortage, or that it's lost the file a few times; this causes the listing agent to resend the package over and over again.
+An extended delay can also mean that the appraisal is substantially higher than your offer, and the listing agent is building a case for a new appraiser.

 Patience Is Key

 Unfortunately, you can't always avoid problems on a short sale.
-One of the hardest things for buyers to understand is that threatening cancellation of the offer means absolutely nothing to the bank.
-It doesn't care about the condition of the property, its location, the repairs you want to make, or any urgent matter affecting you.
+One of the hardest things for buyers to understand is that threatening to cancel an offer means absolutely nothing to the bank.
+It doesn't care about the property's condition, location, repairs you want to make, or an urgent matter.
 Your best bet—if you truly want the home—is to stick it out and wait.